rackerlabs/rackspace-how-to/content/general/faq-role-based-access-control-rbac.md

 All resources for an account are shared across users that have the correct roles.
-In other words, account users do not have their own set of resources, but share a pool of resources that other users of the account may have access to.
+In other words, account users do not have their own set of resources but share a pool of resources that other users of the account might have access to.

 #### Where can I view the pop-up window that appeared when I initially enabled RBAC?